 - Research teams act as a hub for running experiments, using their own frameworks, tools, and platforms entirely.
 This works really well if research teams have the resources and bandwidth to handle and prioritize all the inbound questions and hypotheses.

 At Alpha, we offer the flexibility to operate using any of the above models.
 Hundreds of product, innovation, and research teams run tens of thousands of experiments on our platform every year.
 I hear time and time again that this is the platform they wish they had for the last decade, and I couldn’t agree more (which is why I’m here)!
-If you want to learn more about bringing on-demand insights to your organization, schedule a demo below.
+If you want to learn more about bringing rapid consumer feedback to your organization, schedule a demo below.